iNerdStack/react-native-flexible-grid/README.md

       <td><code>Number</code></td>
       <td><code>200</code></td>
            <td><code>false</code></td>
-      <td>Specifies the interval, in milliseconds, at which scroll events are processed for the purpose of recalculating visible items and buffer in a virtualized grid.
+      <td>Defines the interval, in milliseconds, at which scroll events are processed for the purpose of recalculating visible items and buffer in a virtualized grid.
 By setting this prop, developers can throttle the frequency of scroll event handling, optimizing performance during rapid scrolling by reducing the computational load associated with updating the list of visible items and buffer.

 A lower value results in more frequent updates, offering smoother visual updates of the grid's content at the potential cost of higher computational overhead.
 While, a higher interval decreases the frequency of updates, potentially improving performance but with less immediate recalculation triggered by scroll actions.
 This is crucial for fine-tuning the performance and experience of virtualized grid.
 </td>